STRATEGIES & SERVICES

 - Interfacing with educational institutions to help adapt existing programs to better meet training needs among oral preference students commissioned to reach their own oral tradition cultures

-- Maximizing the setting and resources of our sister program in Israel, the Institute for Biblical Languages and Translation, for understanding & applying the whole Bible among oral communities
+- Maximizing the setting and resources of our sister program in Israel, the Whole Word Institute, for understanding & applying the whole Bible among oral communities

 - Creating/Initiating collaborative projects with like-minded partners to bring the whole Word through projects among the Oral Majority